open-compensation-token-license/license-token-website/wikisrc/open-source-developer-compensation-plans.md

 The world of open source development is poised for transformation as the conversation about compensation becomes increasingly vital.
 By leveraging diverse compensation models and advocating for sustainability and equity in open source contributions, the community can continue to thrive.
 The ongoing challenge is to balance the spirit of open collaboration with tangible rewards, ensuring that everyone benefits from the collective effort.

 For more insights into open source communities and compensation, check out resources like the [Open Source Guide](https://opensource.guide/) and the [Linux Foundation’s research](https://www.linuxfoundation.org/research).
 By understanding and embracing effective compensation strategies, we'll ensure that the open source movement remains a cornerstone of innovation.
+Additionally, explore [open source developer compensation models](https://www.license-token.com/wiki/open-source-developer-compensation-models) for a deeper understanding of the financial frameworks available.